Fermion Chirality from Non-Bipartite Topology: Geometric Doubler Lifting on the FCC Lattice via Holographic U(1)/Z2 Phase Projection

 π

 Irrational fractional coordinates.
+Inverting

-Converting to FCC fractional coordinates
+into FCC fractional coordinates gives

 f